samstesmi/samstesmi.github.io/index.md

 order: 1
 ---

 I am an early career scientist working in Boston, USA.
-My research combines neuroscience, hearing science, and computational analysis.
+My research is at the intersection of neuroscience, hearing science, and computational analysis.
 Areas of interest include:
 * Why can, or can't, people hear speech in noisy places?
 * Modern solutions to hearing disorders such as tinnitus.
 * Inference of auditory processing via machine learning.